ChrisKingPhd/PICASSO_LITE/README.md

 # PICASSO_LITE
- a repository for blind unmixing functions
+ a repository for PICASSO-LITE algorithm files